 So, I went in.
 Inside I found three American Missionaries from Missouri.
 A husband and wife who are missionaries in Macedonia and the wife’s father, a retired Army pastor.
 The lady who sold tickets was giving a tour and the American missionary woman was translating.

-It turns out that this particular concentration camp was the site of a heart warming story that was actually sort of uplifting.
+It turns out that this particular concentration camp was the site of a story that was actually sort of uplifting.
 In 1942 an armed revolt led to the largest escape from any concentration camp.
-The escapees were mostly not Jewish however, which as an American who had the stories of how the Jews were massacred in concentration camps (thinking back, my education seems to have populated the camps with nothing but Jews like Anne Franke) somehow made the story a bit less Hollywood uplifting.
-By no means do I mean to say though that this was not a triumph of the human spirit in the face of overwhelming adversity.
+The escapees were mostly not Jewish but partisan fighters.
+Thinking back, my American education seems to have populated the camps with nothing but Jews like Anne Franke.
+By no means do I mean to say that this was not a triumph of the human spirit in the face of overwhelming adversity.
 These were partisan fighters.
 They were communist guerrillas from Josip Broz Tito’s movement who were captured by German forces during the Battle of Kozara.
 The escape was immortalized in a film by Miomir Stamenkovic called Lager Nis (another name for the camp) in 1987.
 It turns out that 100 out of 150 escaped, the other fifty were killed in the barbed wire by machine guns.
 On the upper floor a touching display of artwork by local schoolchildren had more than a few dead bodies in the wire along with mass graves and other horrors.

 On the floor of some of the cells barbed wire lay stretched out of frames.
 When I asked why it was there the ticket lady told us that prisoners were made to sleep on the barbed wire as a punishment.
 Apparently solitary by itself was not enough.